 Classification: Luteinizing Hormone Releasing Hormone (LHRH) Agonist

-Most prostate cancers need supplies of the male hormone testosterone to grow.
-Testosterone is an androgen produced by the testes and adrenal glands.
-The production of testosterone can be stopped by surgically removing the testicles or through medication therapy.
-A hormone called luteinizing hormone (LH), which is produced by the pituitary gland, stimulates production of testosterone by the testicles.
-Agonists of the LH releasing hormone (i.e. LHRH agonists) stop the production of luteinizing hormone by the pituitary gland.
-This reduces the production of testosterone in men.
+While estrogen and progesterone may not actually cause breast cancer, they are necessary for the cancer to grow in some breast cancers.
+Estrogen and progesterone are female hormones produced by the ovaries.
+The production of these hormones can be stopped by surgically removing the ovaries or through medication therapy.
+A hormone called luteinizing hormone, which is produced by the pituitary gland, stimulates production of estrogen and progesterone by the ovaries.
+LHRH agonists stop the production of luteinizing hormone by the pituitary gland.
+This reduces the production of estrogen and progesterone.
 The cancer cells may then grow more slowly or stop growing altogether.
 Leuprolide acetate is a type of LHRH agonist.

 Leuprolide acetate is given as an injection under the skin every 4 weeks.
 There is also a long acting formulation (called depot), which is given every 3 or 4 months.
 Leuprolide acetate can also be administered as an implant (Viadur) that is inserted under the skin in the upper arm and lasts for 12 months.